openstack-archive/networking-cisco/doc/source/admin/ml2-nexus.rst

         # section header [ml2_type_vlan].
         physnet=physnet1

-        # Setting the https_verify option below to True is highly encouraged
+        # Setting the https_verify option below to False is highly discouraged
         # for use in a production setting.
-This secures the communication
+This would make the communication
-        # path preventing man-in-the-middle attacks.
-The default is
+        # path vulnerable to man-in-the-middle attacks.
+The default is True
-        # currently False but will change to True from Cisco release 6.0.0.
+        # for a secure path.
         https_verify=True

         [ml2_type_nexus_vxlan]